 The #1 Reviews App for Your Ecom Store

-With so many choices out there, it’s hard to know which reviews app would be the best for your ecom store.
+With so many choices out there, it’s hard to know which ecom reviews app would be the best for your ecommerce store.
 Which apps are good?
 What makes a reviews app good?
 Can a reviews app have pros and cons?
 Does it really matter as long as your ecom store is getting reviews?

 It can get frustrating enough that you end up choosing an app, not sure if it’s going to work well for you.

 If that’s your experience, you’re definitely not alone.
 This is one of the most frequently asked questions by our Ecom Insider mastermind members.
-Once we give them an explanation, it all clicks and they’re able to choose a reviews app that’s right for them.
+Once we give them an explanation, it all clicks and they’re able to choose a ecom reviews app that’s right for them.

 I draw from my experience with Shopify apps, but the principles that I’m going to share apply to any ecom platform out there.
 By the end of this article, you’ll know exactly what makes a great reviews app.
 You’ll also know which app we recommend.
 So, let’s get into it.